the-road-to-learn-react/the-road-to-learn-react-korean/manuscript/foreword.md

 **Why is the book pay what you want?** I have put a lot of effort into this and will do so in the future.
 My desire is to reach as many people as possible.
 Everyone should be enabled to learn React.
 Still you could pay, if you can afford it.
 In addition, the [book attempts to support projects that educate children in the developing world](https://www.robinwieruch.de/giving-back-by-learning-react/).
 You can have an impact too.

-**Can I support the project?** Yes.
+**프로젝트 후원 방법은?** Yes.
 Feel free to reach out.
 I invest a lot of my time into open source tutorials and learning resources.
 You can have a look at my [about me](https://www.robinwieruch.de/about/) page.
 I would love to have you as my [Patron on Patreon](https://www.patreon.com/rwieruch).

 **Is there a call to action?** Yes.
 I want you to take a moment to think about a person who would be a good match to learn React.
 The person could have shown the interest already, could be in the middle of learning React or might not yet be aware about wanting to learn React.
 Reach out to that person and share the book.
 It would mean a lot to me.
 The book is intended to be given to others.